 Emergency Preparations

-Serving the Community in Emergency Events
+Serving Our Community in Emergency Events

-Water agencies have been at the epicenter of recent firefighting efforts and Rainbow Water has responded quickly to provide mutual aid to support fire and water agencies. ==Rainbow Water has developed emergency response planning to identify risk and prepare for emergency events.
-Below are systems Rainbow Water has developed strategies and systems to assist with emergency management.
+Water agencies have been at the epicenter of recent firefighting efforts and Rainbow Water has responded quickly to provide mutual aid to support fire and water agencies.
+Rainbow Water has developed emergency response planning to identify risk and prepare for emergency events.
+Below are systems Rainbow Water has adopted to assist with emergency management.

 RAWS - Heli-Hydrant